kyzinatra/KalmanFilter/readme.md

 # Kalman Filter

-This is a project that demonstrates the use of a Kalman filter for estimating the position of a aircraft navigating through three receviers.
+This is a project that demonstrates the use of a Kalman filter for estimating the position of a aircraft navigating through three receivers.
 The data is visualized using TypeScript and PlotyJs.

 ## Installation